harmony-one/h/progress/uladzislau-muraveika.md

+2025-08-08 Fri:

+This week I was mostly focused on helping consensus team with the stream sync stabilization - installed several updates, reviewed PRs,updated the monitoring dashboard, debug issue with wrong peer_ids on the /dnsaddr/bootstrap.ps.hmny.io.
+We have ended up with [the first stable version](https://github.com/harmony-one/harmony/releases/tag/stream_sync_v1_stable_devnet) for the devnet fully running on stream sync since Monday.

+Additionally, I've finished testing multiplexor update - from mplex 0.7.0 and yamux to yamux and mplex 6.7.0, tests have shown that transition period for the network should be fine, because we will use one common multiplexor - yamux.

+And finally, I've started preparation for the stream sync in the testnet - enabled app metrics monitoring for it for having the bird eye view on how will it behave.

+---

 2025-07-25 Fri:

 On the monitoring side, I've created simple counters dashboard to monitor setModes in the mainnet validator logs.
 Current idea - collect data.